Devin Hester: College career

-After completing high school, Hester enrolled at the University of Miami, where he played for the Miami Hurricanes football team from 2003–2005.
+After completing high school, Hester enrolled at the University of Miami, where he played for the Miami Hurricanes football team from 2003 to 2005.
 As a sophomore in 2004, he earned national recognition as a kick returner after being named a first-team All-American by the Walter Camp Football Foundation and The Sporting News.
 His ability to thrust laterally and break away from pursuers made him one of the nation's most dangerous return specialists.
 During his freshman year, Hester returned an opening kick for a 98-yard touchdown against the Florida Gators.
 In a game against Duke in 2005, Hester broke six tackles while returning an 81-yard punt.
-Ultimately, Hester completed his college career with a total of six touchdowns from kick returns, including one blocked field goal return.
-He also scored one rushing and receiving touchdown and recorded five interceptions as a defensive back.
+Ultimately, Hester completed his college career with a total of six touchdowns from kick returns (4 punts, 2 kickoffs), one blocked field goal return, one rushing touchdown, one receiving touchdown and recorded five interceptions as a defensive back.

 Hester became the first football player in the Miami Hurricanes' recent history to play as member of the special, offensive, and defensive teams.
 He was known as "Hurricane Hester" by his fans and teammates.
 In his junior season, Hester returned 19 punts for 326 yards and three touchdowns, along with 15 kickoffs for 389 yards and a score, while also intercepting four passes.
 During his productive tenure at the University of Miami, Hester befriended Deion Sanders through Ed Reed, an alumnus of the University of Miami, and friend of Sanders.
 Sanders counseled, advised, and encouraged Hester.
 Hester was also known as "Anytime" in college, which is a tribute to Sanders' nickname, "Prime Time".
 He also adopted Sanders' signature touchdown dance, and showboating maneuvers, which he carried to his future NFL career.

-Hester finished his three seasons with 41 punt returns for 638 yards, 40 kick returns for 1,019 yards, 24 carries for 160 yards, 10 receptions for 196 yards, 11 tackles, 1 sack, and five interceptions for 57 return yards.
+Hester finished his three seasons with the Miami Hurricanes with 41 punt returns for 638 yards and 4 touchdowns, 40 kick returns for 1,019 yards and 2 touchdowns, 24 carries for 160 yards rushing and 1 touchdown, 10 receptions for 196 yards receiving, 11 tackles, 1 sack, 1 fumble recovery (returned for touchdown), and five interceptions for 57 return yards.